 “Buddhism and mysticism went hand in hand.”

 “Those of us who are seeking a more intellectual interpretation of Buddhism follow leaders such as last century’s Buddhadasa Bhikkhu who rejected ritualism and politics which has ensnared Thailand’s Buddhism.
-Buddhadasa believed that at its core, all religions were the same and preached a rationalist interpretation to personal spiritual growth, calling beliefs such as reincarnation foolish.
+Buddhadasa believed that at its core, all religions were the same and preached a rationalist interpretation to personal spiritual growth, reinterpreting the traditional views of reincarnation, for instance.
 He passively fought against and rejected the ecclesiastical hierarchy and believed that religion should stand above and not be part of the state apparatus.
 It is these types of forest monks who are now appealing to not just the intellectual, but western spiritual seekers.
 As the west embraces rationality and science, many seek spiritual anchors, and while they reject the trappings of Buddhism, they embrace its core philosophies, seeing it not as a ritual as we Thais do, but as a way of life, as we used to.”

 There are currently over 200 registered meditation centres across Thailand, most with long admission queues and many using modern technology such as the internet for bookings and other business.
 While they promote the traditional interpretations of Buddhism, they have adapted to the modern world in terms of tools and delivery.

 As various sects of Christianity splintered off from the Vatican over the centuries, new sects meeting the different needs of the diverse populations across Europe and beyond, so is Buddhism facing a similar fracturing here in Thailand.